-If you’re like the majority of the population, then your answer will be “no”.
+If you’re like the majority , then your answer will be “no”.

-Astoundingly, we only use a mere 10% of our brains, yet seldom do we ever think to invest in a little training every now and then.
+Astoundingly, we only use around 10% of our brains, yet we seldom think to invest in a little training every now and then.
 For a long time, scientists believed that we were stuck with the brain we were born with!
 Luckily for us, that hypothesis has gone out the window!

 Enter neuroplasticity – a new theory that has proven one very incredible fact: Our brains can change

-This means that if you’re not very intelligent in one area – that’s OK!
-You have the option to literally ‘change that area of your brain’ through a little training.
+This means, if you’re not very intelligent in one area – that’s OK!
+You have the option to literally ‘change that area of your brain’ through some little trainings.

 The exciting thing is that you don’t have to be a millionaire to increase your brain capacity.
-All you need to do is invest a little time to regularly train your brain.
+All you need to do is invest some time to regularly train your brain.

 So what can you do?

-Here are 10 simple ways you can increase your brain power and improve your intelligence!
+Here are 10 simple ways to increase your brain power and improve your intelligence!

 1. Do something new

-When you experience something ‘new’ you actually ‘stimulate’ your brain!
+When you experience something ‘new’ that actually ‘stimulate’ your brain!
 Don’t get stuck in a rut doing the same old things – the only way to change the structure of your brain is to do something new.
-This creates new neural pathways, increasing your intelligence.
-You could take a new route to work, try a new recipe for dinner, or even a new form of exercise – mix it up!
+This creates new neural pathways, increasing your intelligence level.
+You could take a new route to work, try a new recipe for dinner, or even a new form of exercise – mix them up!

 2. Exercise regularly